-The financial module of a ERP software is the component that houses almost all of the most important accounting and financial management functions of a company within the ERP software.
-It contains the land register (journal) and general ledger as well as all other requirements for proper financial accounting and reporting..
-However, the deep integration with all other modules of the ERP system is what really makes it valuable.
+The financial module of a ERP software is the component that houses almost all the most important accounting and financial management functions of a company within the ERP software.
+It contains the general ledger (journal) and general ledger, as well as all other requirements for proper financial accounting and reporting.
+However, the deep integration into all other modules of the ERP system is the real value.

-An ERP system is a modular software.
-It is designed to integrate a company's business processes into a single central system.
-The finance module exchanges data with other modules in the process.
+An ERP system is modular software.
+It was developed to integrate a company's business processes into a single centralised system.
+The financial module exchanges data with other modules.
 There are almost no areas that are left out.
-Among them are warehousing and logistics, production planning, purchasing, sales and even integrated CRM modules.
-As soon as a transaction in one of these interlinked modules has an impact on finances, it is also accompanied by a transaction in financial management.
-Some of these transactions are mandatory within an ordinary accountingothers serve to provide better transparency and overview.
+These include warehousing and logistics, production planning, purchasing, sales and even integrated CRM-modules.
+As soon as a transaction in one of these networked modules has an impact on the finances, it is also accompanied by a transaction in financial management.
+Some of these transactions are mandatory within an ordinary accountingothers serve to improve transparency and overview.

 The finance module - an important ERP module

 The finance module is usually the first component to be activated in an ERP system.
-At ERP implementations in companies, isolated accounting systems are mostly replaced by the ERP module.
-The accompanying automation of financial accounting helps ensure accounting accuracy and timely posting.
-In this way, the financial regulations and reporting requirements, which have become more stringent in recent years, can be met without additional human resources.
-In addition, the consolidated financial data provides the basis for measuring and improving business performance.
+At ERP implementations In most companies, isolated accounting systems are replaced by the ERP module.
+The resulting automation of financial accounting helps to ensure accounting accuracy and timely posting.
+In this way, the increasingly stringent financial regulations and reporting requirements of recent years can be met without additional human resources.
+In addition, the consolidated financial data provides the basis for measuring and improving company performance.

 The financial module is also the component that most distinguishes ERP from other integrated business applications, such as PPS systems or pure enterprise resource planning systems.
 It is the truly substantial module and often serves as the first building block when introducing or changing ERP software.